rrangaiya/opti-pipelines-yaml/README.md

 - creates a Nuget package and uploads it to the Episerver DXP for deployment.
 The package name will be in the format _[app name].cms.app.<releasebranchname.buildnumber.revision>.nupkg_, e.g. customer.cms.app.1.0.20200527.1.nupkg
 - allows for staged deployments to Preproduction and Production environments (upon approval)

-### Web.config transforms

-The `msbuild` task in the pipelines will apply the Release transformation on the web.config file.

-When deploying to the respective environments, the App Service Deploy task (`Integration` pipeline) and the DXP Deployment API (`Release` pipeline) will apply environment transform files on the web.config in the Web/Nuget package.
-Set the BuildAction for environment transform files to `Content` so that they are included in the package.

 ### Variables

 Add the following variables to the Release pipeline for the Deployment API credentials (from the DXP Portal):